Kissing the World Goodbye

 Here’s Jennifer and her co-editor, Miriam Downey, talking about the project with Zinta Aistars on Between the Lines.
 Did you know the anthology is part of Kalamazoo Public Library’s Bookclub in a Bag?
 Here’s eight more things you may not know about the anthology project.

 Immigration & Justice For Our Neighbors can be purchased at these Kalamazoo locations: Bookbug, Michigan News Agency, Kazoo Books, and Tudor House Tea & Spice.
-It can also be obtained by mail, completing an order form that can be downloaded here.
-All anthology proceeds go to local immigration clinic, Justice For Our Neighbors of Kalamazoo.
+All anthology proceeds go to the local immigration clinic, Justice For Our Neighbors of Kalamazoo.